 The gift of freedom: How a specialist trike allowed a young boy and his brother the liberty to cycle the streets freely after a family 'bike ban'

-- Little Keelan was diagnosed with a medical condition leaving his muscles extremely weak and forcing him to use a wheelchair to get around
+- Keelan has a condition leaving his muscles weak, forcing him into a wheelchair

-- Sad and frustrated, he would burst into tears seeing his brother Conall riding freely on his bike
+- Sad and frustrated, he'd burst into tears seeing his brother ride freely on a bike

-- The boys' parents made the decision to ban their oldest son from cycling, causing more family upset
+- Their parents then banned their oldest from cycling, causing more family upset

-- But Whizz-Kids were able to provide Keelan with a specialist trike suiting his needs, allowing him to fulfil his dream hobby
+- But organisation Whizz-Kids were able to provide Keelan with a trike suiting his needs, allowing him to cycle freely too

 For many young disabled children, the freedom of independent movement is something often restricted for a number of reasons.

-Families are rarely being given mobility equipment which fits each of their child’s unique needs by the National Health Service – and the average waiting time for a powered wheelchair, rather than a manual, has now reached at least two years or more.
+Families are rarely being given mobility equipment which fit their child’s unique needs by the NHS – and the average waiting time for a powered wheelchair, rather than a manual, has now reached at least two years or more.

 As a carrier of the condition congenital myopathy, little Keelan from Manchester lacks the strength to walk.
 The muscle disorder means that Keelan’s body is very weak and tired, and he often uses a wheelchair to get from place to place.